There’s good news for budget travelers: Uzbekistan is one of Asia’s most affordable destinations.

 9. Ski at Amirsoy, but don’t stay

-Amirsoy in Tashkent Region is Central Asia’s premier winter sports resort, and the prices for lift passes and equipment hire are a bargain.
+Amirsoy in Tashkent Region is Central Asia’s premier winter sports resort, and the prices for lift passes and equipment rental are a bargain.
 Hotel accommodation at the resort is expensive, however – budget travelers are better off staying nearby at Chimgan or Beldersoy, taking a bus or taxi to Amirsoy for days on the slopes.

-11. Focus your sightseeing on religious sites
+10. Focus your sightseeing on religious sites

 A large proportion of Uzbekistan’s tourist attractions are Islamic mosques, shrines, and madrassas (religious schools), but there are Christian churches and cathedrals, Jewish synagogues, and even Zoroastrian fire temples.
 As these are places of worship, most don’t charge entry fees, though donations are always welcome.
 Just remember to respect local etiquette for visitors – for example, removing your shoes before entering a working mosque.

-12. See Khiva from the outside
+11. See Khiva from the outside

-Khiva’s ancient walled city, the Ichon-Qala, is a Unesco World Heritage Site and it tops many tourists’ wish lists.
-However, entry costs up to US$18 for a two-day ticket and there’s a camera fee on top.
+Khiva’s ancient walled city, the Ichon-Qala, is a UNESCO World Heritage Site and it tops many tourists’ wish lists.
+However, entry costs up to US$15 for a two-day ticket and there’s a camera fee on top.
 You only need to pay these fees if you want to go inside the museums, palaces and mosques; there’s no charge to wander through the Ichon Qala’s streets and squares, viewing monuments from the outside.

 Two men in traditional Uzbek dress chat over tea and bread in a teahouse